ilijad/ilijad.github.io/index.md

 layout: default
 ---

-# Hello there, I am Ilija Domislović
+# Hello, I am Ilija Domislović
-I am a student at University of Zagreb Faculty of Electrical Engineering and Computing currently pursuing my Ph.D. in Computer Science.
+I am a student at the University of Zagreb Faculty of Electrical Engineering and Computing currently pursuing my Ph.D. in Computer Science.
-Am currently at the final stage with my defence hopefully being in June of 2023.
+Am currently at the final stage with my defense hopefully being in June of 2023.

-The main focus of my doctoral reseach is computer vision and machine learning, more specifically color constancy.
+The main focus of my doctoral research is computer vision and machine learning, more specifically color constancy.
-Generally the area of machine learning interests me and I want to expand my knowledge and continue exploring the capabiliets machine learning.
+Generally, the area of machine learning interests me and I want to expand my knowledge and continue exploring the capabilities of machine learning.

-I created this site to give a more detailed description of the research I have done for my doctoral thesis.
+I created this site[^1] to give a more detailed description of the research I have done for my doctoral thesis.

 * * *